aholachek/tutorial/better-call-saul/README.md

     index = load_existing_index()
 ```

+This cell is where the downloading, parsing and indexing of our Better Call Saul data occurs.

-3. Finally, replace the final cell in the notebook with this code:
+3. Finally, **replace** the final cell in the notebook with this code:

 ```python
 text_qa_template_str = """